Get a Cash Offer to Junk Your Car Now

 A lemon is an expression for a car that is fundamentally defective.
 So if you go to a used car lot, you have to wonder if the car you’re buying is actually worth the money on the sticker (or even half that value).
 The car dealer doesn’t have to wonder—he knows the history of the car, and exactly what they had to do to patch it up for the sale lot.
 And since only one side has hard information about the deal, it's asymmetrical.

 The owner of the salvage yard is like the opposite of the used car dealer.
 He won’t try to convince you that your car is worth more than it is.
 It’s in his favor to tell you that your car is worth less than it really is.
 Most consumers have no idea what a junk car is worth, so all the information is on the salvage yard owner’s side.
-If he knows your car is valuable, but also knows that you have no idea that it is, or why, he can quote you a very low price.
-He’s giving you the reverse lemon treatment that some auto salvage yards.
-Don’t go for it.
+If he knows your car is valuable, but also knows that you have no idea that it is, or why, he can give you a less than ideal cash for junk cars offer.
+He’s giving you the reverse lemon treatment that some auto salvage yards try to pull.

 Make A List of Your Car’s Valuable Assets